 Will you shave your beard for our ceremony?

-No. If you require that much control over your wedding day, I’m probably not the right person to perform your ceremony.
+No. If you require that much control over your wedding day, I’m absolutely not the right person to perform your ceremony.

 We wish to renew our vows – can you officiate the ceremony?

-I will happily celebrate a vow renewal ceremony.
-The same process and fee structure is utilized as for a wedding ceremony.
+I will happily celebrate a vow-renewal ceremony.
+The same process and fee structure is applied as for a wedding ceremony.

-Should I invite you to our rehearsal dinner or reception?
+Should we invite you to our rehearsal dinner or wedding reception?